oelglad/Ruby_Project_4/README.md

 ---

-## MVP

-My application is a client based system that adding the visibility of booking to the client interested area, my goal is to create a web-site to manange the customer accounts to be able to search and book their hotels within their interested area.
+My application is a client based system that adding the visibility of booking to the client's interested area, my goal is to create a web-site to manange the customer accounts to be able to search and book their hotels within their interested area.
-To extend the spectrum of usability, our application will provide job visibility to all users (registered or not) allow registered users to book unique places to stay and things to do.
+To extend the spectrum of usability, my application will provide visibility to all users (registered or not) for unique places to stay and things to do.

 User ===> has many booking(reservation) ===>has many hotels ===> hotels has many rooms